 Molly rolled onto her back and snuggled into her sleeping bag.
 Cory watched her in the darkness; her features clear to him even without the light beyond their tent.
 Cory tucked his arms in and, pulling the sleeping bag up and around his neck, he too closed his eyes to sleep.
 However, the constant noise kept Cory awake long into the night.

-It was still dark when Cory rolled over and adjusted his sleeping bag to get comfortable.
+Darkness surrounded him when Cory rolled over and adjusted his sleeping bag to get comfortable.
 He didn't think he'd been asleep for long and looking at his watch he realised he’d only had two hours.
 With a sigh, Cory closed his eyes and prepared to drift back to sleep – until something beyond his tent stirred him awake.
-With a slight turn of his head, Cory listened before noticing that silence had fallen again.
-The sounds of the night that had kept him awake before were finally gone, and relief washed over Cory.
+With a slight turn of his head, Cory listened before noticing silence had fallen again.
+The sounds of the night that kept him awake before were finally gone, and relief washed over Cory.

 As he settled back down the voices of several young men nearby distracted him.
-Concerned about who they were and why they were there at such a late hour Cory decided to investigate.
+Concerned with who they were and why they were there at such an early hour Cory decided to investigate.
 For a moment he considered waking Molly, but decided against it.

 The wind had picked up during the night and the chill in air sent a shiver through his body.
 Cory glanced at the sky and the thick gathering of clouds.
 The rain was almost upon them.

-A noise to one side drew Cory's attention, but he could see nothing.
-With sky covered and the trees creating an even darker environment, Cory could surprisingly see the surrounding details with clarity.
-The exceptional eyesight he had at that moment was magnifying every detail to the point of perfection.
+A noise to one side drew Cory's attention, but he saw nothing out of the ordinary.
+With the night sky covered in clouds and the trees creating an even darker environment, Cory surprisingly saw the surrounding details with clarity.
+The exceptional eyesight he had at that moment magnified every detail to the point of perfection.

-He could see tree trunks as though he were looking at them in the first morning light.
-He could identify every leaf and, as he marvelled in the wonder, three figures moved from behind the tree to stand three metres away.
+The trees stood out with clarity and he identified every leaf and as he marvelled in the wonder three figures moved from behind the tree to stand three metres away.

 Cory stood frozen as the tallest of the men stepped forward before he was stopped.

 The man named Seth paused and turned his head towards the one who spoke.
 Cory studied the men and noticed they were no older than he was.
 The one called Seth and the one who spoke looked like they were brothers.
-They both had blond hair worn short in differing styles.
+They both had blond hair worn short in similar styles.
 The third stood further back within the trees.
 Shortest of the three, his features looked softer – less menacing – and he may have been the younger brother.
-He had dark hair, worn longer than the others, which fell in a shaggy mess around his face.
+His dark hair he wore longer than the others, which fell in a shaggy mess around his face.
 His body was also thinner and less bulky than the other two.

 There was no mistaking their intentions; they were up to no good.